RESEARCH STARTER

 DISTRIBUTION FUNCTION: gives the probable number of particles having positions and velocities (or more generally, energies) within arbitrarily small ranges

-EQUILIBRIUM: the state in which the entropy is a maximum
+EQUILIBRIUM: the state in which the entropy is a maximum for an isolated system

 STATISTICAL WEIGHT: the number of microstates encompassing a given macroscopic state

-TRANSPORT PROCESSES: processes that take place when a fluid (gas or liquid) is in a nonuniform state and some physical property--such as mass, density, or thermal energy--is transported, by collisions, through the fluid
+TRANSPORT PROCESSES: processes that take place when a fluid (gas or liquid) is in a nonuniform state and some physical property, such as mass, density, or thermal energy, is transported, by collisions, through the fluid

 Bibliography